MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-image-provisioning-errors.md

 [!INCLUDE [virtual-machines-linux-troubleshoot-deployment-new-vm-table](../../../includes/azure/virtual-machines-linux-troubleshoot-deployment-new-vm-table.md)]

-**Y:** If the OS is Linux generalized, and it is uploaded and/or captured with the generalized setting, then there won't be any errors.
-Similarly, if the OS is Linux specialized, and it is uploaded and/or captured with the specialized setting, then there won't be any errors.
+**Y:** If the OS is Linux generalized, and it is uploaded and/or captured with the generalized setting upload and deployment will be successful.
+Similarly, if the OS is Linux specialized, and it is uploaded and/or captured with the specialized setting upload and deployment will be successful.

 ## Upload errors